Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 #### Alfresco Elasticsearch Connector

-This service is consuming messages from ActiveMQ topic `alfresco.repo.event2` and producing / consuming ActiveMQ messages from queue `metadata.event`.
+This service consumes messages from the ActiveMQ topic `alfresco.repo.event2` and produces or consumes ActiveMQ messages from the queue `metadata.event`.

 Recommendations:

-* Always use a pool of connections to ActiveMQ (`spring.activemq.pool.enabled` set to true with `spring.activemq.pool.max-connections` sized).
+* Always use a pool of connections to ActiveMQ (`spring.activemq.pool.enabled` set to `true` with `spring.activemq.pool.max-connections` sized).
-* Increase the number of consumers for `live-indexing-mediation` component if messages enqueued count is significantly greater than messages dequeued for ActiveMQ topic `alfresco.repo.event2`.
+* Increase the number of consumers for the `live-indexing-mediation` component if the messages enqueued count is significantly greater than messages dequeued for the ActiveMQ topic `alfresco.repo.event2`.
-* Increase the number of consumers for `live-indexing-metadata` component if messages enqueued count is significantly greater than messages dequeued for ActiveMQ queue `metadata.event`.
+* Increase the number of consumers for the `live-indexing-metadata` component if the messages enqueued count is significantly greater than messages dequeued for the ActiveMQ queue `metadata.event`.

 #### ActiveMQ

-ActiveMQ is transporting messages from Content Repository and Elasticsearch Connector.
-It is also used for Content Repository to Transform Service communication.
+ActiveMQ transports messages from the content repository and the Elasticsearch connector.
+It is also communicates between the content repository and the Transform service communication.

 Recommendations:

 * Increase resources for the server if CPU load or memory consumption is high.

-#### Elasticsearch
+#### Elasticsearch server

-Elasticsearch server is getting indexing requests from Elasticsearch Connector.
-If all the other services are working as expected, an increment in messages enqueued without dequeuing operation for queue `metadata.event` may indicate Elasticsearch server requires more resources.
-Slow responses for search queries can also indicate the insufficient resource for the server.
+The Elasticsearch server gets indexing requests from the Elasticsearch connector.
+If all other services are working as expected, an increment in messages enqueued without the dequeuing operation for queue `metadata.event` may indicate the Elasticsearch server requires more resources.
+Slow responses for a search query can also indicate insufficient resources for the server.

 Recommendations: